tyejcoleman/customer_support_assessment/README.md

 - Losing conversation context on errors
 - Not handling edge cases (empty responses, API failures)

-## Submission
-Your solution should:
-1. Run successfully with provided environment variables
-2. Handle all test queries appropriately
-3. Include any additional notes about your approach in comments

-## Time Allocation Suggestion
-- 10 min: Understanding requirements and starter code
-- 20 min: Initial implementation
-- 15 min: Prompt refinement and testing
-- 10 min: Edge case handling and polish
-- 5 min: Final testing and cleanup

 Good luck!
 We're excited to see your approach to building an effective AI customer support agent.